joaks1/PyMsBayes/doc/source/tutorials/background.rst

 |dpp-msbayes|_ takes a non-parametric approach to this problem, and treats the
 number of divergence events, and the assignment of the taxa to the events, as a Dirichlet process :cite:`Ferguson1973`.
-This assigns prior probabilities directly to the divergence models and avoids the combinatorial problem created when assigning prior probabilities to the number of events (Figure probability_of_models_).
+This assigns prior probabilities directly to the divergence *models* and avoids the combinatorial problem created when assigning prior probabilities to the *number* of events (Figure probability_of_models_).
 Also, the "clumpiness" of the Dirichlet process is controlled by a concentration parameter (:math:`\alpha`), which makes it a very flexible prior to use for divergence models (I.e., we can control how much co-divergence we expect across taxa *a priori*).

-The basic idea of the Dirichlet process is quite simple; you simply assign random variables (divergence times of our population pairs) to categories (divergence events) one at a time following a very simple rule.
+The basic idea of the Dirichlet process is quite simple; you assign random variables (divergence times of our population pairs) to categories (divergence events) one at a time following a very simple rule.
 When assigning the :math:`n^{th}` random variable, you assign it to its own category (i.e.,